Survivor Türkiye: (Season 5): Ünlüler - Gönüllüler

 Survivor Ünlüler vs. Gönüllüler premiered on April 2, 2011, and aired until June 20, 2011.
-The main twist this season was that one tribe was composed of seven celebrities and the other seven fans of the show.
+The main twist this season was that one tribe was composed of seven celebrities and the other seven volunteers.
 Another twist this season was that when a tribe lost an immunity challenge, they would vote to nominate a member of their tribe to face the public vote.
 At the same time the other tribe would vote for the second nominee.
 When the tribes merged, this rule change in a way so that the person who was initially voted to be a nominee would pick the second nominee.
 Ultimately, it was Derya Büyükuncu who won this season over fellow celebrity Nihat Doğan with seventy four percent of the public vote.